 Privacy and Confidentiality.
 To approve research, the IRB determines that there are adequate provisions to protect the privacy of subjects and the confidentiality of data.
-In reviewing confidentiality protections, the IRB considers the nature, probability, and magnitude of harms that would be likely to result from a disclosure of collected information outside the research.
+In reviewing confidentiality protections, the IRB considers the nature, probability, and magnitude of harm that would be likely to result from a disclosure of collected information outside the research.
 It evaluates the effectiveness of proposed anonymity techniques, coding systems, encryption methods, storage facilities, access limitations, and other relevant factors in determining the adequacy of confidentiality protections.
-More information concerning Privacy and Confidentiality, or Safeguarding Confidentiality can be found in Chapter 7 of this SOP.
+More information concerning Privacy and Confidentiality, or Safeguarding Confidentiality, can be found in Chapter 7 of this SOP.

 Certificates of Confidentiality.
 Where research involves the collection of highly sensitive information about individually identifiable subjects, the IRB may determine that special protections are needed to protect subjects from the risks of investigative or judicial processes.
 In these situations, the IRB may require that an investigator obtain a Department of Health and Human Services (DHHS) Certificate of Confidentiality (CoC).
 For studies not funded by DHHS, if there is an Investigational New Drug Application (IND) or an Investigational Drug Exemption (IDE), the sponsor can request a CoC from the FDA.
 The CoC protects against the involuntary release of sensitive information about individual subjects for use in Federal, state, or local civil, criminal, administrative, legislative, or other legal proceedings.
 The CoC does not prohibit voluntary disclosure of information by an investigator, such as voluntary reporting to local authorities of child abuse or of a communicable disease.
-In addition, the CoC does not protect against the release of stated clearly in the informed consent document.
+In addition, the CoC does not protect against the release of information to VA, DHHS or FDA for audit purposes.
+The IRB requires that these conditions for release be stated clearly in the informed consent document.